gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 <div class='callout callout--warning'>
     <p>
         <strong>Note:</strong>
-            To create a Cloud Workspace, the integration for the desired service must be connected under <kbd>Preferences > Integrations</kbd>.
+            The integration for the desired service must be connected under <kbd>Preferences > Integrations</kbd> to create a Cloud Workspace.
     </p>
 </div>

 ### Cloud multi-repository actions

-Actions can be performed on multiple repositories within the workspace at once, making it easy to get a new member of your team onboarded quickly or keep repository information up-to-date.
+Actions can be performed on multiple repositories within the Workspace at once, making it easy to get a new member of your team onboarded quickly or keep repository information up-to-date.
 To perform an action on multiple repositories, select the check box next to the repository name and then select the desired action from the options at the top.

 <img src="/wp-content/uploads/cloud-multi-action.png" srcset="/wp-content/uploads/cloud-multi-action@2x.png" class="img-bordered img-responsive center">